SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 • Completed units are defined as having earned a grade of A, B, C, D, or CR.

-• Transfer units are not included in this calculation.
+• Transfer units used toward your cumulative GPA are included in this calculation.

-• However, repeated units at SF State coursework are included.
+• Repeated units at SF State are also included.

 • All types of attempted units are defined as such, regardless of the reason for the grade earned.
 Therefore, grades such as F, I, NC, U, W, AUD, RD, or SP count as units attempted with zero units earned.